maxozo/PLF/README.md

 ### Test data

-To just try to run the analysis on test data please run (thats also available for download on our (MPLF website)[https://www.manchesterproteome.manchester.ac.uk/#/MPLF]):
+To just try to run the analysis on test data please run (thats also available for download on our [MPLF website](https://www.manchesterproteome.manchester.ac.uk/#/MPLF) ):

 `python PLF.py --test --outname My_Test_Run`